 The appeals process is monitored by the Standards International Best Practice Development Forum to ensure that all appeal decisions are made fairly and equitably.

 The decisions from the appeals process will be considered as being final.

 The appeals process is detailed further in OP11.
 Click here to download.

 Standards International Ltd endeavours to provide the best possible service.
 However, should a client feel the need to complain we take this very seriously and operate a complaints investigation and resolution process as outlined below.

 Complaints should be submitted to Standards International Ltd in writing in the form of a letter, fax or email.

-All complaints should be addressed to the Quality Director who will endeavour to acknowledge complaints within two working days of receipt with investigations being completed within ten working days or, if a longer period is necessary, the client will be informed of the expected timescale.
+All complaints should be addressed to the Quality Manager who will endeavour to acknowledge complaints within two working days of receipt with investigations being completed within ten working days or, if a longer period is necessary, the client will be informed of the expected timescale.

 All complaints are logged on the Standards International Complaints Log.

 If a client’s complaint is regarding the certification service of Standards International then the complaint will also be passed for review at the next internal audit.